happz/ducky-legacy/docs/getting-started.rst

 Binary
 ^^^^^^

-Virtual machine needs binary (or bytecode, if you wish...) code, and there's a tool for it:
+To run this code, we have to create a :term:`binary` of it.
+Of course, there are tools for this very common goal:

 .. code-block:: none

-  ducky-as -i examples/hello-world/hello-world.asm -o examples/hello-world/hello-world.o
+  ducky-as -i examples/hello-world/hello-world.s -o examples/hello-world/hello-world.o

-This command will translate source code to object file, containing instructions for VM and other resources.
+This command will translate source code to an :term:`object file` which contains instructions and other necessary resources for :term:`machine` to run it.
 You can inspect the object file using ``objdump`` tool:

 .. code-block:: none